Understanding Autoimmune Diseases: Causes, Symptoms, and Treatment Options

 The exact cause of autoimmune diseases is not known, but research has long shown that genetic, environmental, and hormonal factors play a role.
 Genetics likely make a person more predisposed to certain autoimmune diseases.
 For example, if a family member has multiple sclerosis (MS), there is an increased chance that other family members may develop the disease.

-See also The Benefits of Herbal Medicine for Managing Joint Pain
+See also The Role of Medications in Treating Joint Pain

 Environmental factors, such as exposure to certain chemicals, smoking, and other lifestyle choices can make a person more vulnerable to autoimmune diseases.